borkdude/re-find/README.md

 | clojure.core// |         8 |          1/8 |
 ```

-A search for functions that accept `{:a 1} :b 1` as arguments and can returns a
+A search for functions that accept `{:a 1} :b 1` as arguments and returns a
 `map?`:

 ``` shell